 ACT: combined (English + reading) ≥ 46 with neither below 22

 A qualifying SAT or ACT score in your mailbox does not automatically register you for ATYP.
 If you have taken the SAT or ACT and have not heard from our office by May 1, or one month after test taking (whichever is later), please mail, email or fax us a copy of the scores.

 Letters are sent to all testing students at the end of April (if we have a copy of your scores), regardless of whether you qualify.
 Talent Search participants who receive a qualifying score on the SAT or ACT are then invited to attend a more detailed session at WMU in May.
 Qualifying students will receive a link to the online registration site.
-Registration (in which you agree to pay $50 per semester) is not complete until the form has been successfully submitted.
+Registration (in which you agree to pay $50 three times per year) is not complete until the form has been successfully submitted.